n8willis/opentype-shaping-documents/errata.md

 #### Using MultipleSub for glyph deletion ####

-The <abbr>GSUB</abbr> specification says that a `MultipleSubst` substitution cannot be used to delete a glyph: it always substitutes at least one replacement glyph.
+The <abbr title="Glyph Substitution table">GSUB</abbr> specification says that a `MultipleSubst` substitution cannot be used to delete a glyph: it always substitutes at least one replacement glyph.
 However, some implementations allow the replacement-glyph array to be zero-length.

 #### Processing nested contextual lookups ####

-The <abbr>GSUB</abbr> specification allows contextual substitutions to invoke other contextual substitutions.
+The <abbr title="Glyph Substitution table">GSUB</abbr> specification allows contextual substitutions to invoke other contextual substitutions.
 It is unclear how implementations ought to handle certain cases of these nested lookups.